FigSystems/dpt/doc/spec.md

 ```
 example-1.2.3
 ├── dpt
-│    ├── .done # Signifies that the package was fully install.
+│    ├── .done # Signifies that the package was fully installed.
 DON'T include this when you create a dpt file!
 This is created when the package is installed.
 │    └── pkg.ron # Package details.
 You write this.
 └── usr
     ├── bin